mokgonyanetb/pdsnd_github_bikeshare/README.md

 - chicago.csv: The dataset set containing Chicago City data
 - new_york_city.csv: The dataset set containing New York City data
 - washington.csv: The dataset set containing Washington City data

+## An Interactive Experience
+The experience is interactive because depending on a user's input, the answers to the questions on the previous page will change!
+There are four questions that will change the answers:

+1. Would you like to see data for Chicago, New York, or Washington?
+2. Would you like to filter the data by month, day, or not at all?
+3. (If they chose month) Which month - January, February, March, April, May, or June?
+4. (If they chose day) Which day - Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, or Sunday?

 ## The Datasets